-Success in Professional Experience placements is a fundamental part of the preservice teacher's professional development and is a condition for graduation.
+Success in Professional Experience placements is a fundamental part of the pre-service teacher's professional development and is a condition for graduation.

-In order to pass a Professional Experience unit, both the theory and professional experience components of the unit must be passed.
-Students who fail a Professional Experience unit are advised to monitor their Official Communications Channel and Curtin student email for notifications and information relating to course progression, following official results release.
+In order to pass Professional Experience, both the theory and Professional Experience components of the unit must be passed.

+Any pre-service teacher who fails to satisfactorily complete two consecutive Professional Experience placements may be subject to course termination.
 In accordance with the Assessment and Student Progression Manual, determination of academic status is the responsibility of the Board of Examiners.